The Best Places to Live in Austin

 Round Rock

-This gorgeous suburb-city is just 20 miles north of downtown.
+This gorgeous next-door city is just 20 miles north of downtown Austin.
 Round Rock is known for its incredible outdoor opportunities and 19th-century history.
-The area is gaining attention and growing rapidly, with affordable living, good schools, and a thriving downtown.
+The area has gained a lot of attention in the past few years because of its affordable living, highly rated schools and thriving downtown.

 What’s Happening in Round Rock

 Round Rock is home to a number of great, unique restaurants, cafes, bakeries, and bars.
-Check out Wine Sensation, The Cakesmith Bakery, Fuego Latino Gastropub, and Round Rock Donuts.
+Check out Wine Sensation, the from-scratch Cakesmith Bakery, Fuego Latino Gastropub, and Round Rock Donuts for a warm served, world famous, chocolate glaze.

 Join locals during Round Rock’s regular community events.
-Pop into Something Marvelous or The Dowdy House for some local shopping.
+Pop into Mays Street Boutique or The Dowdy House for some truly local shopping.
 Play and exercise in one of Round Rock’s 30+ parks.
-Or visit the Round Rock, where cattle drivers and wagons crossed the river in the 19th century.
+Or visit the physical Round Rock that inspired the city’s name, where cattle drivers and wagons crossed the river in the 19th century.
+Don’t miss the great art at the annual Round Rock Arts Fest and Chalk Walk that draws 60,000+ visitors each October.

 Schools in Round Rock